2010 Surinamese general election: Results

 Preliminary results issued on 26 May 2010 showed the Mega Combination winning a plurality of 23 seats, up from 15 in the last election.
 The New Front for Democracy and Development alliance of incumbent President Ronald Venetiaan (who had stated before the election that he would not seek another term) was said to have won 14 seats.
 Venetiaan ruled out working together with the NDP as long as it was led by Bouterse.
-In the upcoming indirect presidential election in July 2010, a two-thirds majority will be required to elect the next president.
+In the following indirect presidential election in July 2010, a two-thirds majority was required to elect the next president.
 Organisation of American States election observers reported a peaceful election with no irregularities.

-Bouterse had not stated if he will seek to return to the presidency.
+Bouterse had not stated if he would seek to return to the presidency.
 Dutch Foreign Minister Maxime Verhagen said that the Dutch government would respect the will of the voters of Suriname, despite Bouterse having been sentenced to 11 years in prison by a Dutch court for drug dealing.
-An Interpol arrest warrant has been issued for him, but Suriname does not extradite its citizens.
+An Interpol arrest warrant was issued for him, but Suriname does not extradite its citizens.